lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 #### Common Issues

 These are the most common issues encountered when trying to obtain a refresh token:

-* Allowed Origins and Return URLs in your Security Profile **must** be HTTP, not HTTPS, for this guide.
 * Incorrect information in `AlexaClientSDKConfig.json`.

 ### 3.4 Test the microphone